URV-cheminformatics/PDB-CAT/README.md

 ## USAGE
 This program takes PDB files locally saved as an input.
 It classifies the batch structures based on their type of complexes.
 The classification is based on the type of interaction between atoms in the structure, it has three categories:

-1. Covalent: if the structure contains only covalent bonds
+1. Covalent: if the structure contains a LINK information line in the PDB file
-2. Non-covalent: if the structure contains only non-covalent bonds
+2. Non-covalent: if the structure contains at least one non-covalent bond with a peptide
-3. Free: if the strucutre does not bond to any ligand
+3. Free: if the strucutre has non-covalent bond with HET group or not bond at all

+In this repository, a text file is attached.
+The text file named *blacklist* is used to keep track of all HET groups identified in a protein structure.
+HET group refers to a non-standard or "heterogeneous" group of atoms within a protein or nucleic acid structure that are not part of the standard building blocks of amino acids or nucleotides.
+These can include small molecules such as ligands, cofactors, and inhibitors that bind to the protein, as well as metal ions and solvent molecules that are present in the crystal structure.

+HET groups are assigned a unique identifier within the PDB, which allows researchers to easily reference them and study their interactions with the protein.
+They are typically represented using three-letter codes, such as "ADP" for adenosine diphosphate or "HEM" for heme.

+The presence of HET groups can provide valuable insights into the structure and function of a protein, as they can reveal important details about the protein's ligand-binding sites, allosteric regulation, and catalytic mechanisms.

 Additionally, before the classification the program checks if there are any mutations in the sequence.
 To do this, the program searches for the aminoacids sequence (located in SEQRES lines of PDB file) and compares them to a reference sequence.
 If there are any differences, the program reports that there is a mutation, where is it, how many gaps has the chain sequence and what is the % of identity to reference sequence.